ifthenelse/vim-config/README.md

 Plugins will be installed automatically when Vim is run for the first time

 ## Update plugins
-To update all plugins, once VIM has been started run command `:PlugUpdate`
+To update all plugins, once VIM has been started, run command `:PlugUpdate`